Ron Kramer speaks to Julianne Evans.

 Posed for the photo in a hidden back alley, with no ivory towers in sight, he looks perfectly at home.

-*Originally published in Ingenio: The University of Auckland Alumni Magazine
+This article was originally published in Ingenio: The University of Auckland Alumni Magazine and was republished with permission.

-Ronald Kramer is a senior lecturer in Sociology at the University of Auckland.
-His latest book is The Rise of Legal Graffiti Writing in New York and Beyond.
+Ronald Kramer is a Senior Lecturer in Sociology at the University of Auckland.
+He is an expert in critical and cultural criminology and his latest book is The Rise of Legal Graffiti Writing in New York and Beyond.